peaceiris/actions-gh-pages/README.md

 An example workflow for [Docusaurus](https://docusaurus.io/).

-`npx @docusaurus/init@next init` is useful to create a new Docusaurus project.
+`npx @docusaurus/init@next init website classic` is useful to create a new Docusaurus project.

 ```yaml
 name: github pages